nipunbatra/ES654-2020-code/README.md

 Q2 c) Implement LinearRegression() on RealEstate dataset (as done earlier in assignment 1).
 Use 5-fold cross-validation.
 Plot the learnt coefficients across the five folds and calculate the train and test MAE across each of the fold.
 Include code in `linear_regression_realestate.py`

 Q3 a) Implement Bagging(BaseModel, num_estimators): where base model could be DecisionTree (or sklearn decision tree) you have implemented.
-In a later assignment, you would have to implement the above over LinearRegression() also.
+In a later assignment, you would have to implement the above over LinearRegression() also. `Edit ensemble/bagging.py`

 Q3 b) Reproduce slides 13 to 17 from ensemble learning lecture.
 This would involve running Bagging(DecisionTree(), 5) on the dataset shown in lecture slides (real input and discrete output).